Crimes against the person increased by 23 percent last year

 Despite an uptick in these offences, he said serious crimes and crimes against the property decreased by two percent and nine percent respectively.

-The police chief said data showed that murder increased by eight percent in 2022, which saw a total of 128 incidents recorded.
+The police chief unveiled the latest crime statistics during a press conference at the Paul Farquharson Conference Centre.
+He said data showed that murder increased by eight percent in 2022 which saw a total of 128 incidents recorded.
 During the same period in 2021, police recorded 119 murders.

 New Providence recorded the most homicides followed by Grand Bahama.